KeyboardKit/KeyboardKit/Readmes/Views.md

 * `KeyboardCollectionView` implements `KeyboardStackViewComponent`.
 It's a regular `UICollectionView` that can be customized in any way you like.
 However, since it contains very little logic, you can use the `KeyboardButtonCollectionView` and `KeyboardButtonRowCollectionView` subclasses to get more features out of the box.

 Since these views are regular views, you can use them in your hosting application as well.

+Take a look in `UIKit` for a complete list of components.
+You can also check out `KeyboardKitSwiftUI`, since SwiftUI uses different views.